 Instead of rotating your torso with your arms out and the gun at extension, take a look at Suarez International Instructor Rick Klopp’s suggestion.
 He advises re-indexing — or retracting — the gun as you move your eyes to the next target and turn, only then re-presenting the gun as you do in the last part of the draw and presentation.
-(This is the way it’s done in the “Israeli” system of combat shooting, though they turn the entire body, not just the torso.)
 In other words, instead of turning with arms extended, retract and thrust like you would if you were using a sword two-handed instead of firing a handgun.
 This technique doesn’t take any more time than pivoting while at extension and it is far less likely to result in you stopping short of or sweeping beyond the target, especially when the separation of targets is large.
 This should simplify and expedite your shooting process, especially when your targets are separated by several yards or more than 30 degrees of arc.

 Move!
 Move!
 Move!

 This is the reminder: You should be moving even if you are only facing one attacker.
 (The subject of movement itself — controlled, start-stop and dynamic — is a separate study and worthy of your attention.)
 Against more than one attacker, movement is imperative.
 You use movement to disrupt your attackers’ plans, you use movement to get off the line of the initial attack(s), you use movement to gain time and distance and you use movement to place yourself in a position of advantage with respect to them.
 You use movement to stay alive and win the fight.